 Physical Therapy at Home

 Physical therapy is a necessary step in healing many athletic injuries.
-It’s a natural way to cure what ails you, hopefully without the use of medication, surgery, or injections, but sometimes they can’t be avoided.
+It’s a natural way to help your body, hopefully without the use of medication, surgery, or injections, but sometimes those things can’t be avoided.
 The thing about physical therapy, though, is that you have to actually do it and be patient for your body to get better.
 No overnight fix here.
 If you go to a doctor, he or she might send you off to a licensed physical therapist that will build a program to target your problem area.
 Nowadays we have the Internet, which allows us to try to do this for ourselves.
 It can work, has for me, but just know that it may not be as effective as formal therapy and there won’t be a medical professional on hand to help you with your form or if you hurt yourself more.
 I’ve listed some suggested exercises in the sidebar that may help, but only do what you feel comfortable with and start slow.
 Or see a doctor; they’re cool, too.